Causal structure in spin-foams: Relation to earlier proposals

-Our proposed causal vertex \eqref{eq:causal-K} shares a similar feature in that it amounts to the introduction of a step-function on each wedge.
-Yet, let us remark that: \begin{enumerate} \item The motivations are different.
-Engle's proper vertex is motivated by the restriction to the Einstein-Hilbert sectors while we are motivated by our analysis of the causal structure.
-Do the two requirements actually coincide?
-It would be interesting to investigate this relation, following the analysis of Immirzi in \cite{Immirzi:2016nnz}. \item A priori, it is not clear that the two restrictions match away from the semi-classical limit.
-In fact, Engle's proper vertex introduces a step-function $\Theta$ on each wedge which depends on data on the full 4-simplex, while \eqref{eq:causal-K} is local on the wedge but includes the wedge orientations $\varepsilon_w$ as additional dynamical variables. \end{enumerate}
+Our proposed causal vertex \eqref{eq:causal-K} shares a similar feature in that it amounts to the introduction of a step-function $\Theta$ on each wedge.\footnote{Note that, a priori, it is not clear that the restrictions introduced in the two proposals match away from the semi-classical limit.
+In fact, Engle's proper vertex introduces a step-function $\Theta$ on each wedge which depends on data on the full 4-simplex, while the step-function $\Theta$ in \eqref{eq:causal-K} is local on the wedge but includes the wedge orientations $\varepsilon_w$ as additional dynamical variables.} Yet, let us remark that the motivations are different.
+While Engle's proper vertex is motivated by the restriction to the Einstein-Hilbert sectors, and therefore to address the cosine problem, we are motivated by our analysis of the causal structure.
+It would be interesting to investigate thoroughly the relation between the sectors of Plebanski, the signature convention and the orientation of space-time, following the analysis of Immirzi in \cite{Immirzi:2016nnz}.
+Our analysis suggests that the appearence of the cosine in the asymptotics is a feature of the projector for the Hamiltonian constraint.
+Instead, when the spinfoam model is used as a causal propagator (as in Teitelboim's approach \cite{Teitelboim:1981ua,Livine:2002rh}), one selects only one class of causal configurations and finds only the contributions of the form $e^{i \lambda S_R}$ in the asymptotics.